-*If you’re unsure about which device would suit you best, you can take this quiz we put together for you, so that you can achieve the best results possible.
+*If you’re unsure about which device would suit you best, you can take the red light therapy quiz.

 To conclude, if you are completely new to red light therapy then you may see a delay in benefits as your cells learn to adapt to their new energy levels.

 The most important factor for getting results is consistency, so even if you do shorter sessions, make sure you stick to a planned schedule.